chrisdone/website/hakyll/posts/monads.markdown

 tags: haskell
 ---

+> "That's actually the first time I read an explanation about monads that I understand." -- Commenter

+> "I just read your explanation, and suddenly I think I understand monads." -- Reviewer

 Monads are notorious in the programming world for their use in the Haskell programming language and for being hard to grasp.
 There's even a joke that writing a "monad tutorial" is a rite of passage for new Haskellers, and been